kasseychang/kasseychang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am Katherine Chang (*zoeng1 cing4 man4*), usually go by **Kassey**.
+I am Katherine "Kassey" Chang.
 I'm an undergraduate student studying Linguistics and Computer Science at Columbia University.

 My research predominantly follows a data-centric approach, concentrating on **Corpus Linguistics** — from corpus design and compilation to corpus-based studies.
 At the crossroads of Linguistics and Computer Science, I'm drawn to **Natural Language Processing/Understanding (NLP/NLU)**, especially syntax and semantic parsing in low-resource languages.
 An intriguing aspect of my studies lies in deciphering the sophisticated mechanisms by which both computers and the human brain interpret language data — a realm that extends to **Computational Linguistics** and **Cognitive Science**.